NEHONIX/.github/profile/README.md

 - **[XyPriss](https://github.com/Nehonix-Team/XyPriss)** – A secure, TypeScript-first Node.js framework with built-in clustering, caching, and advanced security modules.
 - **Fortify Schema** – Smart schema validation built for reliability and safety.

+> Many of our open-source initiatives are developed in collaboration with the private engineering team **[Nehonix-Team](https://github.com/Nehonix-Team)**.

 ---

 ## Values